Democrats open their convention transformed by Harris' ascendance but facing lingering questions

 “We have four days of messaging that the country will get to look at Kamala Harris, get to look at Tim Walz.
 We’ll get to look at their agenda, what they stand for, who we are,” McAuliffe said.
 “It’s going to be a close election.
 That’s just where our country is today.”

-Whatever happens this week, both sides will be watching with anticipation as Harris writes a new chapter in what has already been a precedent-breaking campaign.

 Barrow reported from Atlanta.
-AP writer Michelle L. Price in New York contributed to this report.
+Associated Press writers Farnoush Amiri and Will Weissert in Chicago, Ali Swenson and Michelle L. Price in New York and Chris Megerian in Washington contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.